Sickle cell diseaseSickle cell anemia

 Treatment of Infections

-Fever in any sickle cell patient should be considered an indication of infection.
+Fever in any person with sickle cell disease should be considered an indication of infection.
 Temperatures over 101°F (38.3°C) in children warrant a call to the doctor.
 Adults with sickle cell should call the doctor if they have a have fever over 100°F (37.8°C) and any signs of infection, including chest pain, productive cough, urinary problems, or any other symptoms.
-Pneumonia is common among patients with sickle cell disease, as are meningitis, influenza, and hepatitis.
+Pneumonia is common among people with sickle cell disease, as are meningitis, influenza, and hepatitis.
 Bone infections (osteomyelitis) can develop.

 Treatment of Kidney Complications